magentaqin/aha-algorithm/array/max/buy-sell-stock.md

 ```

 #### Answer One(O(n^2)Runtime 460ms)
+The basic idea is about finding the max value and the min value.

+Restricted condition is that the index of the max value is above the index of the min value.

 Max Profit is dynamically decided by comparing the current profit with the previous profit.

 ```javascript